-- The WA Branch's affiliation with WA Labor has enabled it to participate in the shaping of the party's policies.
-The WA Branch's aim in participating in WA Labor is to advocate for better employment opportunities and conditions for railway industry workers. - The WA Branch's affiliation and participation in UnionsWA affairs has enabled it to shape the direction of the broader union movement in Western Australia.
+- The Union's affiliation with WA Labor has enabled the Union to provide important information to government, based upon experience and knowledge of its members, about the development and implementation of the new Metronet rail system. - The Union's affiliation with WA Labor has enabled it to participate in the shaping of the party's policies.
+The Union's aim in participating is to advocate for better employment opportunities and conditions for railway industry workers - The Union's affiliation and participation in UnionsWA affairs has enabled it to shape the direction of the broader union movement in Western Australia